 - There is no residual effectiveness because soap dries or is washed away.

-- There is a potential for phytotoxicity when the soap residue is affected by high temperature.
+- There is a potential for phytotoxicity when the soap residue is affected by high temperatures.

 Insecticidal soaps can be found where garden supplies are sold.
-They are sold as either a concentrate or as a pre-mixed RTU (Ready to Use).
+They are available as either a concentrate or as a pre-mixed RTU (Ready to Use) spray bottle.
 Some commonly available insecticidal soap brands are:

 - Bonide Insecticidal Soap RTU

 - Espoma Organic Insect Soap RTU

 - Garden Safe Insecticidal Soap Insect Killer RTU

 Insecticidal soap is a great tool for any gardener.
 It provides a safe and effective way to grow plants naturally, control many soft-bodied pests safely and reduce the number of harsh chemicals needed to keep your garden lush, lovely, and healthy.

 There are brands of insecticidal soap that contain an additional active ingredient such as neem oil, pyrethrin, sulfur, or spinosad.
 These are all-natural insecticides and can aid in pest control.